A unique hybrid nonprofit organization

 How we use intelligence

-We collect information and produce actionable intelligence, we build networks of collaborators in the field, we research the ‘modus operandi’ of the organizations behind illegal trafficking, we map and target the individuals and organizations that are profiting from wildlife crime, including poaching and trafficking, and when possible, we share intelligence with trusted law enforcement agencies.
+We collect information and produce actionable intelligence, we build networks of collaborators in the field, we research the ‘modus operandi’ of the organizations behind environmental crime, we map and target the individuals and organizations that are profiting from wildlife trafficking, poaching, illegal fishing and illegal logging, and when possible, we share intelligence with trusted law enforcement agencies.

 It is this expertise and flexibility that allows Earth League International to operate in situations and locations where other NGOs or governmental agencies are unable or unwilling to operate.

 Positive outcomes associated with an intelligence-led approach to include:

 - Increased intelligence activity that directly leads to the disruption of the trafficking networks and illegal wildlife supply chains;

 - Better quality evidence that facilitates the arrest and prosecution of higher-level traffickers, middlemen, and corrupt officials – the players that truly control the illegal supply chains and the trafficking;